All Products

 Procedure

-1. Go to the RDS instance list, select the region where the instance is located, and then click the instance ID.
+1. Go to the RDS instance list.
+In the top navigation bar, select the region where your RDS instance resides.
+Then, find your RDS instance and click its ID.

-2. In the navigation pane on the left, choose Backup and Restoration > Base Backup List.
+2. In the left-side navigation pane, click Backup and Restoration Base Backup List.

 2. Obtain the download link

-1. Select the Data Backup or Log Backup tab.
+1. Click the Data Backup or Log Backup tab.

-2. Find the target backup file and click Download Instance Backup (for a data backup) or Download (for a log backup) in the Actions column.
+2. Find the backup file that you want to download and click Download Instance Backup or Download in the Actions column.

-3. In the dialog box that appears, you can directly copy the internal URL or the external URL.
+3. In the dialog box that appears, you can copy the internal URL or the public network URL.

-• Internal URL: This is the recommended method.
-You must download the backup from an Alibaba Cloud ECS instance that is in the same region and VPC.
-This method is fast and free of charge.
+• Internal URL: Recommended.
+To use this fast and free method, download the backup from an Alibaba Cloud ECS instance in the same region and VPC as the RDS instance.
 Cross-region downloads over the internal network are not supported.

-• External URL: Use this to download from a local machine or another network environment.
+• Public network URL: Use this URL to download from your computer or another network environment.

 3. Use a command-line tool to download the file

-• Use a command-line tool such as wget or curl to download the file.
+• Use a command-line tool, such as wget or curl, to download the file.
 This is the recommended method.
-For more information, see Appendix 1: Download commands.
+For more information, see Appendix 1: Download commands in this topic.

-• If the file is small, you can copy the external URL to your browser's address bar.
+• If the file is small, you can copy the public network URL to the address bar of your browser.

 Note

-• The backup download link is valid for 1 hour.
-Download the file promptly to prevent the link from expiring.
+• The backup download link is valid for 48 hours.
+Download the file promptly to avoid expiration.
 If the link expires, you must start a new download task to obtain a new link.
-A download task that has already started is not affected by the link's validity period.
+A download already in progress is not affected by link expiration.

-• Log backup refers to the backup of local logs.
+• A log backup is a backup of local logs.
 To obtain local logs, see mysqlbinlog.

-• If an instance is a High-availability Edition or a three-node edition, both the primary and secondary instances generate log backups.
+• If an instance is of the High-availability Edition or three-node edition, both the primary and secondary instances generate log backups.
 You can view the IDs of the primary and secondary instances on the Service Availability page.

 • If you want to restore data to a self-managed database, the point in time of the data backup must be within the time range of the log backup.
-The log backup and data backup must belong to the same instance.
-This means they must have the same instance ID.
+The log backup and data backup must be from the same instance.

 Appendix 1: Download commands

-After you obtain the URL download link, we recommend that you use a command-line tool such as wget or curl to download the file.
+After you obtain a URL for the download, we recommend that you use a command-line tool, such as wget or curl, to download the file.
 These tools support resumable downloads and help ensure stability.

 Note

-• If the network download speed is too low (less than 64 KB/s), the download may be interrupted.
-Make sure you have a stable network connection during the download.
+• If the network download speed is lower than 64 KB/s, the download may be interrupted.
+Make sure that you have a stable network connection during the download.

-• If you download a backup set to an ossfs-mounted disk, you may need to adjust the multipart_size parameter.
+• If you download a backup file to an ossfs-mounted disk, you may also need to adjust the multipart_size parameter of ossfs.
 By default, this parameter supports a maximum file size of 100 GB.
 If a backup set is larger than 100 GB, the download fails.
-For more information about ossfs and its configuration, see ossfs and Mounting options.
+For more information about ossfs and how to configure its parameters, see ossfs and Mounting options.

 wget